This topic provides answers to some frequently asked questions about Object Storage Service (OSS).

-Server-side encryption: If objects for which server-side encryption is enabled are uploaded to a bucket, the objects are encrypted before they are stored.
-When you download objects from the bucket, OSS decrypts the objects before returning the objects.
-A header is added to the response to indicate that the object is encrypted on OSS servers.
-For more information about server-side encryption, see Server-side encryption.
+Server-side encryption: Objects uploaded to a bucket that has server-side encryption enabled are encrypted before they are written to storage devices.
+When you download an object from the bucket, OSS decrypts and returns the object, with an additional header included in the response to indicate that the object is encrypted on OSS servers.
+For more information, see Server-side encryption.

 Client-side encryption: Objects are encrypted on the local client before they are uploaded to OSS.
-For more information about client-side encryption, see Client-side encryption.
+For more information, see Client-side encryption.

 How do I prevent data stored in buckets from being accidentally deleted or overwritten?

 You can configure versioning for a bucket to protect objects stored in the bucket against unintended operations.
-When versioning is enabled for a bucket, existing objects in the bucket are stored as previous versions when they are overwritten or deleted.
-Previous versions provide an insurance against accidental deletions or overwrites.
-You can recover objects to a previous version at any time.
-For more information about versioning, see Overview.
+After versioning is enabled for a bucket, existing objects in the bucket are stored as previous versions when they are overwritten or deleted.
+Versioning allows you to recover accidentally overwritten or deleted objects to any previous versions.
+For more information, see Overview.

 What is a retention policy?